Lamu: Transport

-In 2011, proposals were being advanced to build a deep-water port which would have much greater capacity in terms of depth of water, number of berths, and ability for vessels to arrive and depart at the same time than the country's main port at Mombasa.
+In 2011, proposals were being advanced to build a deep-water port that would have much greater capacity in terms of depth of water, number of berths, and ability for vessels to arrive and depart at the same time, than the country's main port at Mombasa.

-Manda Airport is located on Manda Island in the Lamu Archipelago of Lamu County on the western shore of the Indian Ocean, on the Kenya coast serves the Lamu and the county.
+Manda Airport is located on Manda Island in the Lamu Archipelago of Lamu County on the western shore of the Indian Ocean, on the Kenya coast and serves the Lamu and the county.